-Programming note: CNN's Original Series "Death Row Stories" explores America's complex capital punishment system.
+Programming note: Explore America's complex capital punishment system in the CNN Original series, "Death Row Stories."
 Join the conversation at Facebook.com/cnn or on Twitter @cnnOrigSeries using #DeathRowStories.

 (CNN) -- With a signature on a piece of paper, convicted quadruple murderer Nathan Dunlap's life was spared.

-A year after Colorado Gov. John Hickenlooper signed that "temporary reprieve," Dunlap's sentence still has not been carried out.
-That's painful for many of the loved ones of the four restaurant workers Dunlap shot to death in 1993.
+Because Colorado Gov. John Hickenlooper signed a "temporary reprieve" in 2013, Dunlap's 1996 death sentence still has not been carried out.
+That's painful for many of the loved ones of the four restaurant workers Dunlap shot to death.
 It also upsets the sole survivor of the shooting, Bobby Stephens.

 "It's not fair," Stephens told KRDO TV.

 Precedent on temporary reprieves is murky.
 No one knows for sure when the reprieve may be lifted, and Colorado hasn't executed anyone since 1997.
-But if Hickenlooper, a Democrat, loses his re-election bid in November, the legal landscape for Dunlap could change dramatically.
+Hickenlooper, a Democrat, won a re-election bid in November, likely delaying Dunlap's execution for at least another four years.

-Dunlap's attack inside a Chuck E. Cheese pizza restaurant more than 20 years ago sparked a wave of anger reflected on local news broadcasts.
+Dunlap's 1993 attack inside a Chuck E. Cheese pizza restaurant sparked a wave of anger reflected on local news broadcasts.
 Prosecutors said Dunlap was seeking revenge after being fired from his job there as a cook.
 He entered the restaurant, hid in a restroom, and emerged after closing, prosecutors said.
 He then shot Sylvia Crowell, 19; Colleen O'Connor, 17; Ben Grant, 17; and Marge Kohlberg, 50, who was the mother of two children.

 Stephens, 20, who also worked there, survived.
 After Dunlap shot him in the face, he played dead until the killer fled the building.